jamesmeneghello/pynab/README.md

 Execution of the indexer works identically to the mongo version - just run start.py and postprocess.py.

-### Installing Upstart Scripts ###
+### Installing Supervisor Scripts ###

-Pynab comes with an upstart script that can be used to handle automatic startups.
+Pynab comes with a supervisor config that can be used to handle automatic startups.
 To install it:

+    > sudo apt-get install supervisor
-    > vim init/pynab.conf
+    > vim init/supervisor/pynab.conf
-    > [edit home, logdir as necessary]
+    > [edit python/pynab paths as necessary]
-    > sudo cp init/pynab.conf /etc/init
+    > sudo cp init/supervisor/pynab.conf /etc/supervisor/conf.d/
+    > (the config path may vary per distribution, that's for ubuntu)

 This will, by default, run the pynab scan and postprocess daemons automatically on system boot.
 You can also manually control parts of pynab, as seen below.